 Many investors opt for canceling their current KITAS as the process for change of KITAS can take over 2 months.
 Working KITAP holders will also need to change over to Investors KITAP as there are no options to extend associated Working Permits (IMTA) as of October 2018.

 Can one work with an Investor KITAS or Investor KITAP?

-The investment board of Jakarta, and Immigration offices in Bali confirm this frequently asked question – a Director is able to work and manage all aspects of the business in Bali with this KITAS, as long as the scope of work aligns with the company’s scope of business and fair opportunities are offered to locals to earn a living.
+The Investment board of Jakarta, and Immigration offices in Bali confirm this frequently asked question – a Director is able to work and manage all aspects of the business in Bali with this KITAS, as long as the scope of work aligns with the company’s scope of business and fair opportunities are offered to locals to earn a living.
 At present, a Commissioner on an Investors KITAS is not permitted to work.
 However, an appeal can be submitted to the Manpower agency for further considerations.

 Investor KITAS costs

 With attractively low tax tariffs and strong economic growth, it is easy to see why investors are steadily flocking to Indonesia to invest in 2019.
-We look forward to assisting you further with your Investor KITAS / Investor KITAP application.
+CCI looks forward to assisting you further with your Investor KITAS / Investor KITAP application.